WecoAI/nanoGPT/additional_instructions.md

         return output
 ```

-The code above is only an example.
+The code provided above is only an example.
 DO NOT use this as the exact solution.

+Write optimized in-line CUDA + Triton + PyTorch code to maximize inference performance.